standard-parts-toolkit/mor_checkout/api-specification.md

 The response includes:
 - `status`: Contains the main error code and a general message
-- `errors`: An array of specific validation errors (when applicable)
+- `errors`: An array of specific validation errors (included only for request validation errors)
 - `requestId`: A unique identifier for the request that can be used when contacting support

 ### Common Error Codes